Day of overstimulation

 All human beings have the right to get the opportunity to participate in public life.

-On Sunday June 23 2019, the International Day of Overstimulation will take place.
-This special day was launched in 2017 by our foundation to help raise awareness about the symptom of overstimulation that can be caused by a brain injury.
-The 2019 theme is "Understanding starts with recognition".
+On Tuesday June 23 2020, the International Day of Overstimulation will take place.
+This special day was launched in 2017 by our foundation to help raise awareness for the symptom of overstimulation caused by brain injury.

 Brain injury usually causes permanent damage to the brain.
 It can be a result of an external trauma, for example due to an accident, or a disorder in the body itself.
 Many people with a brain injury have to deal with sensory overstimulation.
 Sensory overstimulation happens when what used to be a normal level of sensory stimulation (which is information coming into your brain from your five senses) now causes an excessive response in the brain injured person's nervous system.